Get answers to common planning questions.

 2. When do I file for retirement?

 You can file your retirement application up until your effective date of retirement, but no sooner than 90 days before your retirement date.
 If the application is sent to NYSTRS by registered or certified mail, it will be considered received on the date it was postmarked.
+Those age 55 and older may complete the application online in MyNYSTRS.
 Please call us at (800) 348-7298, Ext.
 6250 if you need help completing your retirement application.

 3. May I cancel my retirement application once it's filed?